bgf2/ProjectX/README.md

 Tips

-To disable the webcam on a Linux system, run modprobe -r uvcvideo with Root privileges.
+To disable the webcam on a Linux system, run <code>modprobe -r uvcvideo</code> with Root privileges.

 Helpful Links

 .bit Project - http://dot-bit.org